senzhk/ADBKeyBoard/README.md

-ADBKeyBoard {for Developer}
+ADBKeyBoard
 ===========

 Android Virtual Keyboard Input via ADB

-ADBKeyBoard is an virtual keyboard that recieves command from broadcast intents, which you can send text input using adb.
+ADBKeyBoard is an virtual keyboard that recieves commands from system broadcast intents, which you can send text input using adb.

-Although there is a shell command 'input', which can help you sending text input to the Android system.
+There is a shell command 'input', which can help you send text input to the Android system.
 <pre>
 usage: input [text|keyevent]
   input text <string>
   input keyevent <event_code>
 </pre>

-But you cannot send unicode characters using this command.
+But you cannot send unicode characters using this command, as it is not designed to use it this way.
 <br />
 Reference : http://stackoverflow.com/questions/14224549/adb-shell-input-unicode-character
 <pre>
 e.g.
 adb shell input text '你好嗎'
+is not going to work.
 </pre>

-ADBKeyboard is universal in this case :)
+ADBKeyboard will help in these cases, especially in device automation and testings.

 <h1> How to Use</h1>